jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 ## In summary

+O﻿nce a product has been built and launched, it's likely that content authors, whether internal, external, part of a team, solo, technically proficient or not, will be making the most frequent changes to it.

+I﻿f they are unaware of why, and how content needs to be made accessible, it can result in barriers being created for people trying to access the content.
+This article has covered some ways that we can help raise awareness and educate around accessibility rather than just basic CMS usage and then leaving them to it.

+G﻿ood content is vital for accessibility, ensure that your content team is included in your accessibility work.

 ## Further reading

 * A﻿ little bit of a self-plug here sorry, but I touched upon this subject in an [article I wrote for the HTMHell advent calendar](https://www.htmhell.dev/adventcalendar/2022/16/) a couple of years back.
 Some feedback from it inspired me to write this article